 Ohayou gozaimasu lovely!
 Start your day in Asakusa at Kaminarimon Gate, at the entrance to Sensoji Temple.
 In a city full of temples, Sensoji is the eldest, boasting almost one and a half-millennium of history.
 As you walk toward the temple buildings, check out the historic Nakamise Dori shopping street, whose souvenir shops and food vendors have been serving temple visitors for centuries.
 There are various things to do at Sensoji besides visiting the main hall, like buying an Omikuji fortune or burning some incense in order to spiritually cleanse yourself.

 After visiting Sensoju, head to Sumida Park.
 From here you can continue on to the Tokyo Skytree, the tallest tower in Japan.
 The complex has two observation decks with great views over the city.
 From here you can walk to Ueno Park, probably one of Japan’s most celebrated parks.
-It’s absolutely beautiful, full of interesting museums, shrines, temples, as well as the Ueno Zoo.
+It’s absolutely beautiful, full of interesting museums, shrines, and temples, as well as the Ueno Zoo.

 Day 3 – Western Tokyo (Meji, Shibuya, Shinjuku)

 Head west past the Yoyogi National Stadium and turn south at the first light toward Shibuya.
-Continue south and turn right after the Parco Department Store down toward the Spain Slope, Tokyu Hands and Center Gai.
+Continue south and turn right after the Parco Department Store toward the Spain Slope, Tokyu Hands, and Center Gai.
 Here you can check out the famous Shibuya Crossing and Hachiko Statue next to Shibuya Station.

 Day 4 – Central Tokyo (Imperial Palace, Ginza, Tokyo Tower)